-Today’s new LED lights generate no heat, so there’s no worry about the light’s housing causing the insulation to melt or presenting a fire risk.
+Today’s new LED recessed lights, however, generate no heat, so there’s no worry about the light’s housing causing the insulation to melt or presenting a fire risk.
 This is essential to keep in mind when installing recessed lighting.
-Read on for other important factors to consider when choosing the best recessed lights for you.
+Read on for other important factors to consider when choosing the best recessed lights.

 Location and Placement

-Installing recessed LED lights in an existing ceiling is simpler than installing old-school incandescent cans, which needed to be attached to ceiling joists for support.
+Installing recessed LED lights in an existing ceiling is simpler than installing old-school incandescent cans, which need to be attached to ceiling joists for support.
 Today’s LED lights are lightweight enough to not need extra support and attach directly to the surrounding drywall through the use of spring clips.

 - Open: Recessed lights with open trim are designed for use with special bulbs that widen at the bottom to offer a flush look between the rim of the can and the bulb.

 - Pinhole: Recessed lights with pinhole trim feature a small opening that creates a spotlight effect directly below the light.
-Pinholes are often used to accent artwork or other focal points.
-Multiple pinhole lights may be installed in the ceilings of home theaters and attached to dimmer switches to create a muted nighttime sky effect when watching movies.
+Pinholes often are used to accent artwork or other focal points.
+Multiple pinhole lights may be installed in the ceilings of home theaters and attached to dimmer switches to create a muted nighttime-sky effect when watching movies.

 - Wall-wash: Used for accenting an area of a wall or a specific item, such as a painting, a wall-wash light comes with a shield that blocks light from most of the room, directing it to a nearby wall instead.